Policy 705 - Investments

 A. The standard of conduct regarding school district investments to be applied by the investment officer(s) shall be the “prudent person standard.”
 Under this standard, the investment officer(s) shall exercise that degree of judgment and care, under the circumstances then prevailing, that persons of prudence, discretion and intelligence would exercise in the management of their own affairs, investing not for speculation and considering the probable safety of their capital as well as the probable investment return to be derived from their assets.
 The prudent person standard shall be applied in the context of managing the overall investment portfolio of the school district.
 The investment officer(s), acting in accordance with this policy and exercising due diligence, judgment and care commensurate with the risk, shall not be held personally responsible for a specific security’s performance or for market price changes.
 Deviations from expectations shall be reported in a timely manner and appropriate actions shall be taken to control adverse developments.

 B. Ethics and Conflicts of Interest.
 Officers and employees involved in the investment process shall refrain from personal business activity that could conflict with the proper execution and management of the investment program, or that could impair their ability to make impartial decisions.
 Employees and investment officials shall disclose any material interests in financial institutions with which they conduct business.
-They shall further disclose any personal financial / investment positions that could be related to the performance of the investment portfolio.
-Employees and officers shall refrain from undertaking personal investment transactions with the same individual with whom business in conducted on behalf of Princeton Public Schools.

 VII.
 MONITORING AND ADJUSTING INVESTMENTS